foundersandcoders/Node-Shell-Workshop/PROJECT.md

 as you like (how about piping the results of multiple test files into it?).
 The primary aim is just to have fun and be creative.

-Clone this repo and go into the projects folder to find an example tape test file you can use.
+Clone this repo and go into the `project` folder to find an example tape test file you can use.
+I'd recommend creating a `package.json` and experimenting with other test-runners like `tap-nyan` or `faucet` to get ideas.

 Your test-runner should be implemented like so: